w3c/wai-tutorials/source/carousels/functionality.html.erb.md

 ## Items navigation
 {:.newex}

-Display a list of buttons that indicate which carousel item is currently displayed and allow users to switch to any carousel item.
+Display a list of buttons that indicate which carousel item is currently displayed and als allows users to navigate directly to any carousel item.

 In the example below, the list with buttons is added to the carousel using JavaScript and then styled: The buttons are numbered matching the corresponding carousel items.
-The button for the active carousel item is highlighted both visually and using hidden text.
+The button for the active carousel item is highlighted both visually and by using visually hidden text.

 {::nomarkdown}
 <%= code_start %>